Registered Nursing Career Guide

 There are numerous career paths for registered nurses other than working in a hospital setting.
 Some careers that are available to registered nurses include addiction nursing, critical care nursing, genetics nursing, neonatal nursing, public health nursing, and surgical nursing.

-If you’re ready to make a difference in patient care, GMercyU’s Frances M. Maguire School of Nursing and Health Professions can help you achieve your goal of becoming a Registered Nurse.
+If you’re ready to make a difference in patient care, GMercyU’s Frances M. Maguire College of Nursing and Health Professions can help you achieve your goal of becoming a Registered Nurse.
 Learn more about GMercyU’s BSN program today!

 Source: Bureau of Labor Statistics